 UofL Brown Cancer Center is dedicated to providing the best care for cervical cancer.
 From diagnosis through treatment and follow-up, your care is designed to meet your individual needs.

-Our Multidisciplinary Gynecologic Oncology Clinic has a combination of gynecologic oncologists, radiation oncologists, reconstructive surgeons, colorectal surgeons, pathologists and radiologists who collaborate to provide the best treatment for you.
+Our Multidisciplinary Gynecologic Oncology Team has a combination of gynecologic oncologists, radiation oncologists, reconstructive surgeons, colorectal surgeons, pathologists and radiologists who collaborate to provide the best treatment for you.

 The cervix is the lower part of the uterus (womb) that opens to the top of the vagina.
 Cervical cancer is cancer that starts in the cervix.
 Almost all cervical cancers are cause by the virus, HPV (human papilloma virus).
 HPV is a common virus spread through sex.
 There are many kinds of HPV.
 Some cause genital warts.
 Some cause cancer or precancer.